-Mirriam lives with her father and her mother.
-She is responsible for carrying water, gathering firewood and teaching others.
+Mirriam makes her home with her father and her mother.
+Carrying water, gathering firewood and teaching others are her household duties.
 Her father is sometimes employed as a laborer and her mother is sometimes employed as a laborer.
 There are 4 children in the family.

-Your love and support will help Mirriam to receive the assistance she needs to develop her potential.
-Please pray for her.
+Please remember Mirriam in your prayers.
+Your love and support will help her to receive the assistance she needs to grow and develop.

 Mirriam lives on the plains of Otimai B (Acengryeny), home to approximately 8,500 residents.
 Typical houses are constructed of dirt floors, mud walls and thatched roofs.

-The regional diet consists of cassava, millet (grain) and peas.
-A common health problem in this area includes respiratory tract infections.
-Most adults in Otimai B (Acengryeny) are unemployed but some work as subsistence farmers and earn the equivalent of $4 per month.
-This community needs vocational training, higher education, improved roads and a produce market.
+The regional diet consists of cassava, millet, beans, fish, maize and peas.
+Common health problems in this area include respiratory tract infections, malaria, worms and HIV/AIDS.
+Most adults in Otimai B (Acengryeny) are unemployed but some work as subsistence farmers and earn the equivalent of $10 per month.
+This community needs scholastic materials, tuition assistance and improved roads.

-Your sponsorship allows the staff of Acengryeny Child Development Center to provide Mirriam with Bible studies, malaria education, nutrition lessons, sports, birthday celebrations, art, crafts, knitting lessons, scholastic materials, income generating activities, counseling and tuition.
-The center staff will also provide literacy classes, meetings and vocational training for the parents or guardians of Mirriam.
+Your sponsorship allows the staff of Acengryeny Child Development Centre to provide Mirriam with praise and worship, malaria education, sports, birthday celebrations, art and crafts, knitting lessons, scholastic materials, income-generating activities, nutrition and hygiene education, skills training and school fees.
+The center staff will also provide literacy classes, meetings, child protection education and vocational training for the parents or guardians of Mirriam.

 Straddling the equator, Uganda has a diverse terrain with plains, forests, lakes, swamps and mountains.
 Much of the south is forested and most of the north is grassland.
 The country's high altitude moderates the tropical climate.
 The population is largely rural; its density is highest in the south.